El

 Tuesday, 9 January 2007

 Let's give it another try!
 After both Berlin-based usability get-togethers ("Open Source Usability Stammtisch" and "Usability Professionals Stammtisch") somehow died during last summer, we decided to join the two efforts.
 Starting tomorrow, we'll have regular meetings (2nd Wednesday/month) at newthinking store in Berlin Mitte.
+For each get-together, a topic is prepared by one of the participants and worked out during the session.
 Read More

 Season of Usability 2006/2007 - Application period ends in 1 week